grammerjam/team-mayhem/code-ff/project1/README.md

 ## Team Mayhem README notes

 We created a profile template based on the specs we used from figma.com.
 The project included images: background color, card theme and circle images.
-We applied created a container for the card layout and add css to recreate the profile card.
+We applied created a container for the card layout and add CSS to recreate the profile card for desktop and mobile.

 # Profile card component